PierreDemailly/tricolors/README.md

 | `tricolors.redLog(text)` | console.log text in red |
 | `tricolors.greenLog(text)` | console.log text in green |
 | `tricolors.blueLog(text)` | console.log text in blue |

+<!> Take care with blue color, it is impossible to read on windows powershell